bmino/binance-triangle-arbitrage/README.md

 ## Donations
-The developers listed above created and currently maintain this project for free.
+The developers listed above created and maintain this project for free.
-I don't expect any compensation nor donations, but if you appreciate my work feel free to donate to the following addresses:
+I don't expect any compensation, but if you appreciate my work feel free to donate to the following addresses:

-* Bitcoin (BTC): 1KLBb9qzFN19RxaQwD35CQmnYZvW1819XZ
-* Binance Coin (BEP20): 0xb046b6991eb1bdc838cae567cff838b542e9f19d
-* USDT (ERC20): 0xb046b6991eb1bdc838cae567cff838b542e9f19d
+* Ethereum (ERC20): 0xFd7b8597cF8eE5317439B0B5C55a111F6Eec449D

 ## License
 This project is licensed under mit